alan-turing-institute/summer-experience-challenges/language-modelling/README.md

 # Language modelling challenge

 Archive of useful material.
-Game of thrones dataset is in this folder as `game-of-thrones.txt`.
+Text dataset is in this folder as `shakespeare.txt`.

 Links to material: